-- salaries for non-Australian organisations, including consultants - travel costs for non-Australian organisations, including consultants - costs associated with activities undertaken by the international partners, for example, travel to Australia, living costs in Australia, research undertaken solely by international partners' researchers etc. - costs incurred prior to signing a grant funding agreement - indirect support costs of research, not listed in eligible expenditure - activities, equipment, or supplies that are already being supported through other sources - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers and the construction, renovation, or extension of facilities such as buildings and laboratories
+- salaries for non-Australian organisations, including consultants - travel costs for non-Australian organisations, including consultants - costs associated with activities undertaken by the international partners, for example, travel to Australia, living costs in Australia, research undertaken solely by international partners' researchers etc. - costs incurred prior to signing a grant funding agreement - indirect support costs of research, not listed in eligible expenditure - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers and the construction, renovation, or extension of facilities such as buildings and laboratories

-- costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - costs such as rental, renovations and utilities - financing costs, including interest - debt financing - insurance costs (the participants/partners must affect and maintain adequate insurance or similar coverage for any liability arising because of its participation in funded activities) - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - routine operational expenditure, including communications, accommodation, office computing facilities, printing and stationery, postage, legal and accounting fees, and bank charges - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - costs associated with the internal preparation of finance and audit statements, except for end of project audit costs - staff recruitment and relocation costs - institutional overheads and administrative charges - fees for international students, or the Higher Education Contribution Scheme (HECS) and Higher Education Loan Program (HELP) liabilities for students - non-project-related staff training and development costs - payment to Australian partner for the indirect support costs of research and staff employed by the partner - reimbursement to Australian partners for the costs associated with existing staff or other resources committed by the partners to the project as in-kind contributions under the grant agreement - costs associated with market research for products or research carried out by surveys to assess the size of the market and the price of a particular service or product - costs associated with marketing projects, i.e., activities aimed at creating demand for goods and services of consumers, businesses, and government - costs of Australia's membership of international science and technology projects - subscription costs for access by Australian personnel to major international research facilities. - other costs as determined by the program delegate as not meeting the program objectives.
+- •costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - · costs such as rental, renovations and utilities - · financing costs, including interest - · debt financing - insurance costs (the participants/partners must affect and maintain adequate insurance or similar coverage for any liability arising because of its participation in funded activities) - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - routine operational expenditure, including communications, accommodation, office computing facilities, printing and stationery, postage, legal and accounting fees, and bank charges, except to the extent that these costs are covered by the 30 percent allowance for labour oncosts and administrative overheads, as detailed in the examples of eligible expenditure. - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - costs associated with the internal preparation of finance and audit statements, except for end of project audit costs - · staff recruitment and relocation costs - institutional overheads and administrative charges, except to the extent that these costs are covered by the 30 percent allowance for labour oncosts and administrative overheads, as detailed in the examples of eligible expenditure. - fees for international students, or the Higher Education Contribution Scheme (HECS) and Higher Education Loan Program (HELP) liabilities for students - non-project-related staff training and development costs - payment to Australian partner for the indirect support costs of research and staff employed by the partner - reimbursement to Australian partners for the costs associated with existing staff or other resources committed by the partners to the project as in-kind contributions under the grant agreement - costs associated with market research for products or research carried out by surveys to assess the size of the market and the price of a particular service or product - costs associated with marketing projects, i.e., activities aimed at creating demand for goods and services of consumers, businesses, and government - costs of Australia's membership of international science and technology projects - subscription costs for access by Australian personnel to major international research facilities. - other costs as determined by the program delegate as not meeting the program objectives.